GarboMuffin/nicehash-calculator/README.md

-(I'm making some changes to how to use this script among many other changes, so this documentation or anything the script says to run might be inaccurate.
-This file is correct about installation and usage.)
+I'm currently rewriting pretty much the entire program in the [rewrite branch](https://github.com/GarboMuffin/nicehash-calculator/tree/rewrite).
+It's not done yet but it's a WIP.

+This README and anything the program says to run might be a litte outdated (made some changes to how you're supposed to run it) but the installation, usage, and arguments section of this README are accurate.

 # NiceHash Profit Calculator